gamblevore/speedie/Documentation/Message.md

 ## Messages
 (aka **Jeebox**)

 In Speedie, when you parse a string using `string.parse`, you get back a tree.
 A `Message` is a node within a parsed tree.
-Jeebox uses trees much in the same way XML or JSON does, but more advanced and simpler.
+The format we are parsing, is called “Jeebox” ([http://jeebox.org]()).

+In fact, you can parse file-objects as well.
+This is better because error messages created will point back to the parsed file.

-Its more advanced because the syntax can represent both code or data.
-Here is some data, in Jeebox.
+The format “Jeebox” can represent both code and data (and more, be creative!).
+Here is some data.

     file_list
         item "/path/to/file1" (Picture)